 Life Insurance as an Asset

 Life insurance, particularly permanent life insurance policies, can be considered an asset due to the cash value component.
-The cash value grows over time and can be used for various purposes, such as supplementing retirement income, funding education expenses, or covering emergency expenses.
+The cash value grows over time and can be used for various purposes, such as supplementing retirement income, funding education expenses, or covering emergencies.

 The cash value in a life insurance policy can also be borrowed against, providing a source of liquidity in times of need.
 However, it’s essential to consider the impact of accessing the cash value on the policy’s overall performance and death benefit.